Why We Are Here

 The first thing we are taught is not about sauces or desserts or seasoning or presentation.
 We are instructed how not to kill people or make them sick.

 The Foundation is coordinating with the State of California, local schools and area food service providers to create culinary apprenticeships, mentorships and scholarships to increase the opportunity for diverse communities to enter the culinary industry at all levels.
+Another primary focus is to include culinary students in the charitable projects of the Foundation as vital experience in the kitchen and in the concept of giving.

-The Chefs de Cuisine Association of San Diego Education Foundation welcomes your support in achieving these partnerships and in fostering a more inclusive sense of community.
+The Chefs De Cuisine Association of San Diego Education Foundation welcomes your support in achieving these partnerships and in fostering a more inclusive sense of community.

 We exist because, as culinary professionals, it is fundamental to our basic mission.
 It is because we are in the business of sustenance and survival.